ronakupadhyaya/Pokemon-auction/README.md

 	- `Post`: On click perform a `POST` request to `/auction/new`
 1. Implement a `POST /auction/new` route that inserts the above information from `req.body` into the `auction` table.
 Once successfully inserted redirect the user to `/auction/:id`, where `id` is the `id` of the new auction item that was just created.
 1. Implement a `GET /auction/:id` route that renders `auction.hbs` for an auction with an `id` entered as a param
-    - Select the auction where the `id` matches the `id` in `req.query`, and join this information with the details for the pokemon being sold (found in the `pokemon` table).
-The result should be joined with the `bids` table on the auction id, and then you should pass in all of the auction details to `auction.hbs`.
+    - Select the auction where the `id` matches the `id` in `req.query`, and join this information with the details of the pokemon being sold (found in the `pokemon` table).
+You will also need to select the max bid for all bids where the auction id matches `req.params.id`.
+Then you should pass in all of these details to `auction.hbs`.
 1. Create an `auction.hbs` view that displays an overview of the selected auction.
-If the auction is still ongoing users should be able to edit the auction details.
+If the auction is still ongoing, users should be able to edit the auction details.
     - Users should be able to edit auction details and click an `Update` button (similar to the `profile.hbs` view)
 	- There should be an `<img>` element that renders the image from the thumbnail_url stored in the `pokemon` table
 	- Users should be able to DELETE the selected auction